grafana/metrictank/docs/operations.md

 #### If you run multiple instances

-* If the crashed instance was a secondary, you can just restart it and after it warmed up, it will ready to serve requests.
+* If the crashed instance was a secondary, you can just restart it and after it warmed up (or backfilled data from Kafka), it will ready to serve requests.
 Verify that you have other instances who can serve requests, otherwise you may want to start it with a much shorter warm up time.
 It will be ready to serve requests sooner, but may have to reach out to Cassandra more to load data.
 * If the crashed instance was a primary, you have to bring up a new primary.
 Based on when the primary was able to last save chunks, and how much data you keep in RAM (using [chunkspan * numchunks](https://github.com/grafana/metrictank/blob/master/docs/memory-server.md), you can calculate how quickly you need to promote an already running secondary to primary to avaid dataloss.
 If you don't have a secondary up long enough, pick whichever was up the longest.